 “Carbohydrates are a runner’s best friend,” explains Kimberly Gomer MS, RD, LDN, director of nutrition at Pritikin Longevity Center + Spa.
 “When we run out of them — and therefore run out of glycogen in the liver and muscles — that is when the run gets ugly.”

 Carbohydrates are found in many foods — and there are multiple kinds, from processed to whole foods.
 Whole foods are, of course, better for your diet, so understanding the difference is key when choosing what to consume.

-“Nutrition recommendations urge consumers to opt for more whole-food carbohydrates such as whole grains, potatoes, legumes, fruits and vegetables,” notes nutrition coach Brandice Lardner.
+“Nutrition recommendations urge consumers to opt for more whole-food carbohydrates such as whole grains, potatoes, legumes, fruits and vegetables,” notes Brandice Lardner, nutrition coach and owner of Grace Filled Plate.
 “Processed carbohydrates — such as refined flours and sugars — are less nutritious, as manufacturers stripped away the fibers to make products hyper-palatable with a longer shelf-life.”

 Similar to fat, carbohydrates are being unfairly categorized as bad, leading us to assume that all carbohydrates should be avoided.
 Of course, there are healthy carbohydrates — just as there are healthy fats — so arming yourself with information as to which work best as fuel helps keep you running strong and away from hitting the dreaded ‘wall’ in your next run or race.

 READ MORE > FAT AND ITS COMPLICATED HISTORY